distro-core-curated-mirrors/klish/docs/klish3.en.md

 #### Attribute `file`

-The full name of the plug-in (shared library) file can be specified explicitly Type.
-If the `file` attribute is specified, no other attributes will be specified will be used to form the plugin file name, and the value of `file` "as is" and passed to the dlopen() function.
-This means that there can be either an absolute path or just a file name, but in this case the file must be located along the standard paths used when searching for a shared libraries.
+The full name of the plugin (shared library) file can be specified explicitly.
+If the `file` attribute is specified, no other attributes will be used to form the plugin file name, and the value of `file` will be passed "as is" to the dlopen() function.
+This means that there can be either an absolute path or just a file name, but in this case the file must be located at the standard paths used when searching for a shared libraries.

 ```
 <PLUGIN name="my_plugin" file="/home/ttt/my_plugin.so"/>